ezwang/pennlabspractical/README.md

   </tbody>
 </table>

-- *Changing the order of a list*: Should update the list with the provided listId.
-Should update only the fields provided in the querystring.
+- *Changing the order of a list*: Updates the list with the provided listId.
+Updates only the fields provided in the querystring.

 <table>
   <tbody>